What is offshore outsourcing?

 - Source staff from across the globe instead of being limited by the local population

-The benefits of offshore staffing impact small, medium and enterprise across the globe.
-These businesses are able to access more affordable resources to help streamline and grow their business.
+The benefits of offshore staffing impact small, medium, and large enterprises across the globe.
+These businesses can access more affordable resources to help streamline and grow their business.
 This is a win-win for all parties involved.

 Offshore outsourcing examples

 Businesses of all sizes rely on offshore outsourcing to delegate tasks to lower-cost countries but of equal expertise.
 Just like nearshore outsourcing, companies prefer having several roles outsourced so that the in-house team can focus on the vital functions of the business.

 Here are some of the most popular offshore outsourcing examples: